 LienItNow Stop Notice

-Finish your Stop Notice in less than 10 minutes:
+Finish your Stop Notice on a construction project in less than 10 minutes:

 To complete your Stop Notice, just answer a few questions, like:

-A stop notice tells the owner and lender that you're not getting paid - stopping payment to the person who owes you money.
+A stop notice on a construction project tells the owner and lender that you're not getting paid - stopping payment to the person who owes you money.
 Here's some reasons to complete a stop notice:

-- In many states, stop notices require the lender to stop payment.
+- In many states, stop notices require the owner and the lender to stop payment.